 The Partnership has incurred a Development Fee of \$382,752 due to Mesilla Valley Public Housing Authority (MVPHA), previously known as Housing Authority of the City of Las Cruces (HACLC), an affiliate of the General Partner, for services rendered to the Partnership for overseeing the construction of the Project.
-This Development Fee has been capitalized into the basis of the building and should be paid in full by December 31, 2018.
-The amounts due related to Development Fees were \$0 and \$10,157 as of December 31, 2014 and 2013, respectively.
+This Development Fee has been capitalized into the basis of the building and was paid in full during 2014.